Nate Champion was a cowboy, rancher, and key figure in the Johnson County War of Wyoming.

-Nate Champion (1857-1892) – Born on September 29, 1857 near Round Rock, Texas, Nate grew up to be a top cowboy.
-Somewhere along the line he moved to Wyoming where he ran a small ranch in Johnson County.
-Though known for his honesty and forthrightness, Nate made the “list” of those whom the cattle barons wanted to get rid of, most likely because of his “alleged” support of a rival stock association called the Northern Wyoming Farmers and Stock Growers Association.
-The cattle barons, on the other hand, ran the more powerful Wyoming Stock Growers Association, which was implementing a number of rules to make it difficult for small ranchers.
+Born on September 29, 1857, near Round Rock, Texas, Nate grew up to be a top cowboy.
+Somewhere along the line, he moved to Wyoming, where he ran a small ranch in Johnson County.
+Though known for his honesty and forthrightness, Nate made the “list” of those the cattle barons wanted to get rid of, most likely because of his “alleged” support of a rival stock association called the Northern Wyoming Farmers and Stock Growers Association.
+On the other hand, the cattle barons ran the more powerful Wyoming Stock Growers Association, which implemented several rules to make it difficult for small ranchers.

 According to Dale Champion, Nate’s great great great nephew, in his research, he found that Nate was not actively promoting the competing association.
 In fact, Champion tells us that the Association had appointed Nate as their leader during a meeting he didn’t even attend.
 When Nate found out, he declined the nomination, but word had gotten out about the meeting.
 Dale Champion says, “By them choosing Nate, they signed his death warrant.”